 I decided that the best way to workout in the morning was to tell myself that no matter what I was waking up early.
 No excuses.

 My goal was to wake up at 4:30 am in order to begin my early morning workout by 5 am.
 The plan was to complete this for an entire month to see if it ever actually got easier to workout in the morning.
 As I began this process I felt excited and motivated, all of which I have felt before.
 It seems that each time I decide to begin early morning workouts, I experience the same initial excitement levels, but had been unable to carry this excitement over to the early mornings.

-Well, this morning was my 21st work day of waking up at 4:30 am!
-I am happy to have completed a full 21 days and am not going to lie, part of me thought I wouldn’t actually go through with it.
-I’ve told myself that I would wake up early to get this done so many times this year, only to reset my alarm when it went off, that I think my mind thought I was just messing with it again.
-Not this time!
+This time though, was finally different.
+This morning was the final day of my trial month, and 30th day of working out at 5 am!
+I am happy to have completed a full month and am not going to lie, part of me thought I wouldn’t actually go through with it.
 I finally defeated that little voice in my head that kept telling me I’d feel better if I slept in longer.

 So, after completing a 5 am morning workout for 30 days…